kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

 Realtime triggers listen to events in real time and start a workflow execution as soon as:
 - a new message is published to a [Kafka topic](/plugins/plugin-kafka/triggers/io.kestra.plugin.kafka.realtimetrigger)
+- a new message is published to a [Pulsar topic](/plugins/plugin-pulsar/triggers/io.kestra.plugin.pulsar.realtimetrigger)
 - a new message is published to an [AMQP queue](/plugins/plugin-amqp/triggers/io.kestra.plugin.amqp.realtimetrigger)
+- a new message is published to an [MQTT queue](/plugins/plugin-mqtt/triggers/io.kestra.plugin.mqtt.realtimetrigger)
+- a new message is published to an [AWS SQS queue](/plugins/plugin-aws/triggers/sqs/io.kestra.plugin.aws.sqs.realtimetrigger)
-- a new message arrives in [AWS SQS](/plugin-aws/triggers/sqs/io.kestra.plugin.aws.sqs.realtimetrigger) or [Google Pub/Sub](/plugins/plugin-gcp/triggers/pubsub/io.kestra.plugin.gcp.pubsub.realtimetrigger)
+- a new message is published to [Google Pub/Sub](/plugins/plugin-gcp/triggers/pubsub/io.kestra.plugin.gcp.pubsub.realtimetrigger)
+- a new message is published to [Azure Event Hubs](/plugins/plugin-azure/triggers/eventhubs/io.kestra.plugin.azure.eventhubs.realtimetrigger)
+- a new message is published to a [NATS subject](/plugins/plugin-nats/triggers/io.kestra.plugin.nats.realtimetrigger)
-- a new key is added to a [Redis list](/plugins/plugin-redis/triggers/io.kestra.plugin.redis.realtimetriggerlist)
+- a new item is added to a [Redis list](/plugins/plugin-redis/triggers/io.kestra.plugin.redis.realtimetriggerlist)
-- ...and many more.
+- a new row is added, modified or deleted in [Postgres](/plugins/plugin-debezium-postgres/triggers/io.kestra.plugin.debezium.postgres.realtimetrigger), [MySQL](/plugins/plugin-debezium-mysql/triggers/io.kestra.plugin.debezium.mysql.realtimetrigger), or [SQL Server](/plugins/plugin-debezium-sqlserver/triggers/io.kestra.plugin.debezium.sqlserver.realtimetrigger).

+## How Realtime Triggers Work

+As soon as you add a Realtime Trigger to your workflow, Kestra starts an always-on thread that listens to the external system for new events.
+When a new event occurs, Kestra starts a workflow execution to process the event.

 ## Use Cases